jethornton/flexgui/docs_flex/source/property.rst

 .. image:: /images/property-01.png
    :align: center

 Next left click on the green plus sign in the Property Editor.
+Select the type of property, select Other... if the property is not a String or Bool.

 .. image:: /images/property-02.png
    :align: center